Victoriaoso/osticket-prereqs/README.md

 <img src="https://i.imgur.com/jgtbNhR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I downloaded MySQL and did a typical setup, launched configuration wizzard after the installation.
-Then click on standard confirguration and setup a random username and password to setup.
+Then, click on standard confirguration and setup a random username and password to setup.
 Installation of MySQL is important beacause it is a reliable, fast and easy for database management.
 It is easy to modify, secure and organise the database.
 </p>
 <br />